Skip to main content

 3. Enter a unique name for your security role in Role Name.

-4. Select any right under Available Rights and select Add to assign it to a role; select any right under Assigned Rights and select Remove to remove it from a role; repeat until all the rights you need are added to your role.
+4. Select any right under Available Rights and select Add to assign it; select any right under Assigned Rights and select Remove to remove it.
+Repeat until the role has all the rights you need.

 5. Select Save.

-Your security role will then be saved and available on the Security Roles page and added to any of your users.
+After saving, your new security role is available on the Security Roles page and can be added to any of your users.

-Security Right Required: View Security Roles; Copy Security Roles
+Security Rights Required: View Security Roles; Copy Security Roles

-You can set restriction levels on security roles if you'd like stronger control over which users can be edited by who in your billing account.
-Any security role can be set with a restriction level, and the highest and default is 0.
-Restriction levels serve two purposes:
+You can set restriction levels on security roles to control which users can be viewed or edited by other users in your billing account.
+Any security role can be assigned a restriction level.
+The default is 0, which carries no restriction and is the most permissive level.
+Restriction levels have 2 purposes:

 • Restricting which security roles can be assigned to a user when creating or editing.